dirkgroenen/dirkgroenen.github.io/_posts/2015-08-12-php-wrapper-for-official-pinterest-api.markdown

 It was almost a year ago when I needed to work with Pinterest for one of our clients at [TakeTwo](http://taketwo.nl).
 We promised the client to integrate their boards and pins in their new website, which normally isn't really a problem since we had worked with third parties before.
 But the whole story changed when we found out that Pinterest lacked the support of an official API.
 Solution: I created a nasty PHP wrapper for some unofficial Pinterest API.
 Good enough for the client at that point, but not good enough for further usage.

 A year later a new client arrived with the same question, he wanted to integrated different social media sources in his website.
-So I started to search on Pinterest's website to see of they had finally added an API.
+So I started to search on Pinterest's website to see if they had finally added an API.
 After I searched for a few minutes I stumbled on the [Pinterest Dev site](https://dev.pinterest.com/).
 Well look at that, they finally added an API! :) One 'problem': it missed a wrapper/SDK for PHP.
 So to help myself a bit, and maintain my PHP skills, I decided to develop a wrapper for it.
 Quickly I registered myself as a developer and waited for them to approve my application submission.
 A day later they approved it so I got started on the wrapper.

 # A buggy documentation
 During the development of the [PHP Wrapper](https://github.com/dirkgroenen/Pinterest-API-PHP) I noticed the documentation not being completely in line with the API itself.
 For instance: